What are InCoTerms?

-The latest version of the rules came into effect on 1st January 2020.
-It consisted of eleven separate Incoterms, with some specific revisions that are worth addressing.
+It consists of eleven separate Incoterms with some specific revisions that are worth addressing.

 Incoterms 2020 rules make security more prevalent by listing import and export requirements.
 Also, they help in distinguishing whether the buyer or seller is responsible for meeting each of those requirements.

-The most obvious change is the introduction of DPU (Delivered at Place Unloaded) to replace DAT (Delivered at Terminal).
+Another major change is the replacement of DAT (Delivered at Terminal) with DPU (Delivered at Place Unloaded).
 Previously, the word ‘Terminal’ was confusing, and DPU broadly covers all delivery options.

 The CIF (Cost Insurance & Freight) is for commodity shipments.
 The Institute Cargo Clause C specifies the insurance requirements (unchanged).